 - Keep proof of all rent payments in a safe place.
 Save all rent receipts, cancelled checks, and copies of money orders. - Keep proof of any deposits.
 Save all receipts, cancelled checks or money orders that you used to pay a security deposit or last month's rent. - Keep all communications.
-Keep all letters, emails or other written communication to or from the landlord.
+Keep all letters, emails, texts or other written communication to or from the landlord.

 The best thing to do is to put all of these documents together in an envelope or folder and keep them in a safe place.
+Take a screenshot or download copies of texts with your landlord and put them in a safe place.
+If your phone is lost or damaged or you get a new phone, you will lose all texts with your landlord if you have not saved them somewhere else.